Follow us on

 • Body Contact: No checking.
 Incidental contact allowed.
 Aggressive contact = penalty

-• Slapshots: Permitted when shooting lanes are clear
+• Slapshots: Permitted only when shooting lanes are clear.
+Please control your shots.

 • Hand Ball: High balls can be stopped by hand but must be dropped immediately at player's feet